 A year on, Greta Thunberg has become the face of probably the biggest ever climate protest in history.
-This August, she completed a two-week transatlantic journey on a yacht from England to New York, and deposed before the American Congress last week.
+This August, she completed a two-week transatlantic journey on a yacht from England to New York, and deposed before the American Congress in September.
 She was seen fist-bumping Obama and made an appearance on The Daily Show.
-On Saturday, she kicked off the UN Youth Climate Summit.
+In the same month, she kicked off the UN Youth Climate Summit.

 Which begs the question, how has this teen managed to do so much in such little time?
 And why has she been so impactful?

 Even Sweden, a country that prides itself on pioneering progressive and reformist legislations has been in thrall of Thunberg’s perseverance.
 Her lone, initial protests outside the parliament gradually found the support of teachers, directors, and other adults prepared to lose pay or cut back on a day of privilege to echo her commitment.
 She is no teen prodigy, in fact she told CNN that she was an “invisible girl for most of her 16 years”.
 But today her popularity is unique on many levels.

 But in Thunberg’s case, her age and condition also make her incorruptible to an extent, perhaps immune to the whims of power, jealousy, and greed.
 BRYAN R. SMITH/AFP/Getty Images